 Suitable for companies seeking to link employee engagement directly to business outcomes like customer satisfaction and profitability.
 It excels in settings that value detailed analytics and strategic alignment of employee goals with organizational objectives.

-Here, four employee types exist: active, disengaged, not engaged, and honeymooners.
-The model requires companies to personalize engagement to employee needs.
+It identifies four types of employees: active, disengaged, not engaged, and honeymooners.
+The model shows that companies need to tailor their engagement efforts to meet the different needs of these employees.

 The X Model of Employee Engagement by BlessingWhite emphasizes a unique intersection where an employee's maximum contribution to the organization meets their highest personal satisfaction.

-Implementing these engagement strategies requires leveraging HR technology effectively.
-This includes reiterating performance assessments to make them more frequent and reflective of company values, enhancing onboarding processes to quickly integrate new employees into the engaged category, and utilizing social tools within HR platforms to foster open communication.
+Putting these ideas into practice means using HR technology well.
+This includes making performance reviews more frequent and aligned with company values, improving onboarding to quickly engage new hires, and using social tools in HR systems to encourage open communication.

 This model is best for: